What does Violetta mean?

 Violetta is an uncommon first name for females.
 Violetta is a rare last name too for all people.
 (2000 U.S. Demographics)

-Below is a graphed comparison of the history of the girl name Violetta and related names.
-Popular variation forms of Violetta listed in the Top 2000 are Violet (#67 the previous year), Viola (#1250), Violeta (#1260) and Violette (#1275).
+Which version is better?with its source form and related girl names.
+Popular variation forms of Violetta (#1873 the previous year) listed in the Top 2000 are Violet (#50 the previous year), Violeta (#1146), Violette (#1216) and Viola (#1283).
 Other variants, like Violanta, are seldom used.
-Usage of these forms of Violetta was common in the 1900s (average #836) and is somewhat lower today (#1170, 41% less usage), with the version Viola going out of style.
+Usage of these forms of Violetta was common in the 1900s (average #836) and is somewhat lower today (#1113, 32% less usage), with the version Viola going out of style.
 Violet is the most chic baby name in this list.